nikkilocke/AccountServer/AccountServer/help/accounting.md

 For example, your phone bill may include a call cost amount, which is paid every 3 months in arrears.
 Unless the phone bill arrives on the last day of your financial year, there will be some amount of call costs that have not been billed, but which you should account for in this year.

-To create accruals, you first need to set up one or more accruals accounts, whose *Type* should be *Current Liability*.
+To create accruals, you first need to set up one or more Accruals accounts, whose *Type* should be *Current Liability*.

 Then create a journal, usually dated on the last day of the year, which transfers the estimated rental between an Accruals account and the expense account concerned (e.g. Telephone).
 The journal will Debit Telephone and Credit Accruals.
 On the first day of the next year, create a reversing journal, which moves the money back again, by Crediting Telephone and Debiting Accruals.